 In October 2015, the Company entered into an asset purchase agreement with Eiccose, LLC., or Eiccose, which is owned by the Company's chief executive officer, whereby Eiccose sold all of the assets related to the treatment of pulmonary arterial hypertension, or PAH, treatment of lymphedema and products containing ubenimex for the treatment of PAH including any related intellectual property to the Company.
 The Company made a payment to Eiccose of \$119,673 representing reimbursement of certain previously incurred expenses, including payments and accrued amounts owed to Stanford in connection with the Lymphedema License Agreement and the PAH License Agreement.
 At the closing of the next round of financing pursuant to which the Company sells shares of its preferred stock (or if there is no preferred stock, then common stock) resulting in gross proceeds to the Company of at least \$25.0 million, the Company will issue to Eiccose that number of fully vested shares of the Company's common stock equal to 1.75% of the total number of the Company's outstanding capital stock.
 In October 2015 the Company recorded \$1.5 million in research and development expenses and a corresponding liability representing the fair value of the Company's obligation to issue common stock to Eiccose.
 The liability will be revalued each balance sheet date, with fair value changes recognized as a component of other income (expense), net in the consolidated statement of operations and comprehensive loss.
-The Company will continue to adjust its liability for changes in fair value until such time the common stock is issued or its obligation to issue common stock to Eiccose meets the criteria to be recorded in stockholder's equity.
+The Company will continue to adjust its liability for changes in fair value until such time the common stock is issued or its obligation to issue common stock is essent or its obligation to issue common stock to Eiccose meets the criteria to be recorded in stockholder's equity.
 As of December 31, 2015, the revaluation was insignificant therefore the liability was \$1.5 million.
-See Note 14 for discussion of the subsequent issuance of common stock in settlement of the obligation.